- This event has passed.

 Participants will walk from the St. Clair College SportsPlex through the college campus and alongside the Herb Gray Parkway Trail.
 The distance of the walk is 5 km in total and there is a shorter 2 km option as well.
 Weather permitting, it will be held outside.
 In the event of inclement weather, the walk will be held on the track inside the SportsPlex.

 It is FREE to register for the walk.
 Participants are welcome to donate to the walk or collect pledges.
-Participants may also purchase a Suicide Prevention Awareness Week T-shirt by donating $15 or more when registering for the walk (shirts available while supplies last).
+Participants may also purchase a Suicide Prevention Awareness Week T-shirt when registering for the walk (shirts available while supplies last).

-A special live music performance will also occur throughout the event to help promote healing through music!
+A special entertainment will also occur throughout the event to help promote healing through music!

 In addition, refreshments will be available and information booths will be on display all morning.